PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-3-Linear-Regression I---OLS.md

 For plain OLS, we recommend we use <code class="coding">statsmodels.formula.api</code> instead of <code class="coding">statsmodels.api</code>, even though their names sound similar.
 The formula api uses the <code class="coding">patsy</code> package to convert data and formula into matrices.
 The latter requires adding a column of constants to the array of independent variables commonly denoted as “X”.

 ### OLS Using SAS
-SAS is the king of statistical analysis.
+SAS is the king of statistical analysis without much code.
+SAS REG procedure is a general-purpose procedure for regression.

+It provides the following with very little coding.
+ - multiple model statements
+ - nine model-selection methods: default (full model), forward, backward, stepwise, maxr (forward selection to ﬁt the best one-variable model, the best two-variable model, and so on), minr, rsquare (ﬁnds a speciﬁed number of models with the highest r square in a ange of model sizes), adjrsq (ﬁnds a speciﬁed number of models with the highest adjusted r square in a range of model sizes), and CP
+ - interactive changes both in the model and the data used to ﬁt the model
+ - linear equality restrictions on parameters
+ - tests of linear hypotheses and multivariate hypotheses
+ - collinearity diagnostics
+ - predicted values, residuals, studentized residuals, conﬁdence limits, and inﬂuence statistics
+ - correlation
+ - requested statistics available for output through output data sets
+ - plots

 It outputs tons of information for just a few lines of code.
 <div class="code-head"><span>code</span>OLS Regression Using SAS.sas</div>

 ```sas